Blue-Eyed Grass

 Milkweeds

-And that wraps up our love letter to Blue-Eyed Grass!
+And that wraps up our love letter to blue-eyed grass!
 With its enchanting flowers and low-maintenance nature, this native perennial is a fantastic choice.
 While it prefers well-drained soil, the rewards are well worth the minimal effort.
 Don’t hesitate to plant this joyful perennial and watch as your garden is filled with pollinators.
-Blue-Eyed Grass is a perfect native plant for edges and borders.
+Blue-eyed grass is a perfect native plant for edges and borders.
 And if you love semi-evergreen, blue-flowered plants, stop by our Beginner’s Guide to Native Irises.
 Happy planting!

 Written by Em Lessard.
 Em is the founder of The Plant Native and a Sustainable Landscapes-certified gardener.